Applications are now closed for entry 2022

 One of the main principles of the Centre is the open exchange of scientific knowledge and skills across the many disciplines involved in cancer science, creating a culture of continuous learning and development for all members.
 By being part of the Centre, students will also have the opportunity to attend a number of lecture series, workshops and meetings aimed at facilitating and strengthening collaborations between complimentary disciplines and across different departments and institutes.

-The CRUK Cambridge Centre MRes + PhD studentships include full funding from Cancer Research UK to cover the University Composition Fee (at Home/EU rate), a travel and consumables budget, and a stipend, which is currently £19,000 per annum.
-In addition, the CRUK Cambridge Centre and the Cambridge Commonwealth, European and International Trust provide joint funding for one overseas non-clinical student each academic year.
+The CRUK Cambridge Centre MRes + PhD studentships include full funding from Cancer Research UK to cover the University Composition Fee (at Home (UK) rate), a travel and consumables budget, and a generous stipend, which is currently £19,000 per annum.
+In addition, the CRUK Cambridge Centre and the Cambridge Commonwealth, European and International Trust provides joint funding for up to two Overseas, non-clinical students each academic year.

 How to apply

-We invite applications from UK, EU and non-EU students for these non-clinical studentships.
+We invite applications from UK and Overseas students for these non-clinical studentships.
 Please ensure you meet the University of Cambridge entrance requirements.

-If you are a clinical student you need to apply for a Clinical Research Training Fellowship via the University of Cambridge Job Opportunities website.
+If you are a clinical student you will need to apply for a Clinical Research Training Fellowship via the University of Cambridge Job Opportunities website.
 More information here: https://crukcambridgecentre.org.uk/education-and-training/ccc-clinical-research-fellowships

 Interview and selection process

-Applicants will be informed of the outcome of their application via email by early January 2018.
+Applicants will be informed of the outcome of their application via email by late December 2021.

-Shortlisted applicants will be invited to attend a day of interviews at the Cancer Research UK Cambridge Institute on w/b 10th January 2022.
-If these interviews are held in person, reasonable travel costs and one night's stay in a hotel will be reimbursed.
+Shortlisted applicants will be invited to attend a day of interviews either online or at the Cancer Research UK Cambridge Institute on w/b 10th January 2022.
+If these interviews are held in person, reasonable travel costs and one night's stay in a hotel will be reimbursed with prior authorisation.